-There has been a slight decrease of 5% or 50 vehicles in the number of goods vehicles entering the City during the AM peak period between 2019 and 2022.
-Goods vehicle volumes in 2022 have marginally decreased continuing a downward trend, with just over 933 vehicles crossing the canal cordon in the AM peak period, a decrease of 59% since 2006.
-This downward trend was also observed between 2021 and 2022 with 47 less vehicles equating to a drop of 4.8%.
+There has been a slight decrease of 9.2% or 90 vehicles in the number of goods vehicles entering the City during the AM peak period between 2019 and 2023.
+Goods vehicle volumes in 2023 have marginally decreased continuing a downward trend, with just over 893 vehicles crossing the canal cordon in the AM peak period, a decrease of 61% since 2006.
+This continues the downward trend observed between 2021 and 2022 with 47 less vehicles.

 Since 2010, there had been a trend of increasing mode share for sustainable transport modes, with a consistent level of increase each year up to 2019.
-In 2022 the overall mode share for sustainable transport modes - walking, cycling and public transport was 71% which is 9% higher than 2021, demonstrating recovery by maintaining a high proportion even giving the unusual circumstances brought about by COVID-19.
-Goods vehicles and journeys by car and motorbike accounted for 29% of the trips crossing the canal cordon.
+In 2023 the overall mode share for sustainable transport modes - walking, cycling and public transport was 74% which is 3% higher than 2022, demonstrating recovery by maintaining a high proportion even giving the unusual circumstances brought about by COVID-19.
+Goods vehicles and journeys by car and motorbike accounted for 26% of the trips crossing the canal cordon.